 - Fusion Analyst - Digital Network Analyst (1N4): Performs and manages intelligence analysis, exploits intelligence information, develops targets and provides situational awareness for operations personnel and key leadership.

 - Survival, Evasion, Resist & Escape (1T0): Survival, evasion, resistance and escape (SERE) personnel train aircrew members in these essential survival capabilities.
 Training includes adapting to all possible environmental conditions, from ocean to arctic cold and desert heat.

 Some of the most commonly stressed career fields in the Air Force are those of pilots.
 The training is often intense, and the responsibilities they carry can be enormous.

-Mobility Combat Systems Officer (12M): Coordinates weapons and personnel in the midst of combat conditions.
-Mobility combat systems officers combine advanced surveillance and intelligence information with proficiency in the use of available weapons systems to choose and implement optimal courses of action in order to accomplish the mission.
+- Mobility Combat Systems Officer (12M): Coordinates weapons and personnel in the midst of combat conditions.
+Mobility combat systems officers combine advanced surveillance and intelligence information with proficiency in the use of available weapons systems to choose and implement optimal courses of action to accomplish the mission.